brianmakesthings/brianmakesthings.github.io/_posts/2024-05-30-quantifying-achievements.md

 The observability methodology is great if your software is being deployed and used by an already large user base but sometimes you don't have enough users to get a reliable read.

 A great alternative can be well-designed, statistically significant benchmarks.
 Most languages have packages that allow you to run benchmarks on different implementations of code.
-This way if you improve the performance of a function, you can provide a real, tested number on exactly how much you improved it by.
+This way if you improve the performance of a function, you can provide a real, reasonable number to back up your claims.
+Some such libraries are [benchmark-ips](https://github.com/evanphx/benchmark-ips) for Ruby, Python's [timeit](https://docs.python.org/3/library/timeit.html) module, or [criterion.rs](https://github.com/bheisler/criterion.rs) for Rust.

 ### Business Metrics

 If you're writing a resume, you're likely looking to get a job in an organization that cares more about profit and costs over things like the time complexity of your function.
 As such, we must enter the world of business metrics.

-Suppose you added a new feature to the product you worked on.
-Congratulations!
-To capture the impact of this accomplishment you should ask yourself questions such as
+Suppose you added a new feature to the product you worked on—congratulations!
+To capture the impact of this accomplishment you should ask yourself questions such as, but not limited to

 - How many people use this feature?
 - What does this feature enable users to do?